 Of the 30 men projected to play for the team, there are a combined 40 All-Star appearances, 18 Silver Sluggers and eight Gold Gloves.

-USA beat Puerto Rico in the last final with their MVP Marcus Stroman, who will now be playing for PR instead.
+USA beat Puerto Rico in the 2017 final with their MVP Marcus Stroman, who will be representing Puerto Rico this year.

-USA will be lead by Mike Trout (who opted-out of the 2017 tournament) and Paul Goldschmidt.
-There are All-Stars and Silver Sluggers in every position including, Nolan Arenado, J.T Realmuto, Mookie Betts, Cedric Mullins and Kyle Tucker.
+USA will be led by Mike Trout (who opted out of the 2017 tournament) and 2022 NL MVP Paul Goldschmidt.
+There are All-Stars and Silver Sluggers in every position including 3B Nolan Arenado, C J.T Realmuto, and outfielders Mookie Betts, Cedric Mullins and Kyle Tucker.

-There is also an established list of big leaguers in Chicago Cubs outfielder Seiya Suzuki and St. Louis Cardinals Lars Nootbaar, plus new Boston Red Sox outfielder Masataka Yoshida.
+There are standouts Shohei Ohtani and Yu Darvish, alongside young gun starting pitcher Roki Sasaki.
+There is also an established list of big leaguers in Cubs outfielder Seiya Suzuki and Cardinals outfielder Lars Nootbaar, plus new Red Sox outfielder Masataka Yoshida.

-If Ohtani, who is the reigning Major League Baseball AL MVP, they also have the Nippon Professional Baseball MVP in Munetaka Murakami, who hit 56 home runs for the Yakult Swallows last season.
+Beyond Ohtani, who finished second in the 2022 American League MVP race, they also have the Nippon Professional Baseball MVP in Munetaka Murakami, who hit 56 home runs for the Yakult Swallows last season.

-Samurai Japan have won two World Baseball Classics, defeating Cuba in 2006 and South Korea in 2009 and have been placed third in the other two, but this year big things are expected of this roster.
+Samurai Japan have won two World Baseball Classics, defeating Cuba in 2006 and South Korea in 2009, and have placed third in the other two.

-Everyone will be curious to see how Japan use the two-way star Ohtani, but he has no restrictions from the Los Angeles Angels, there was talk of using his as a closer, but Ohtani is one of the most powerful hitters in the tournament.
+Everyone will be curious to see how Japan use two-way star Ohtani as he has no restrictions from the Los Angeles Angels.
+Ohtani is both one of the most powerful hitters and top pitchers in the tournament.

-Losing the last two tournament finals has been hard for Puerto Rico, but they are aiming for third time lucky as they have a polished roster and it would not be a surprise if they went all the way.
+Losing the last two tournament finals has been hard for Puerto Rico.
+They are hoping that third time's a charm, as they have a polished roster, and it would not be a surprise if they went all the way.

 A good test will come against the Dominican Republic, who are in their group and who they will face in their final group game.
 By that time, most of the roster will have blown the cobwebs off against the expected lesser opposition.

-Edwin Diaz will close out the games and alongside Stroman will be Jose Berrios.
-Puerto Rico start with a game against Nicaragua in Miami on Saturday 11th March.
+Puerto Rico start with a game against Nicaragua in Miami on Saturday, March 11th.